Worship of heavenly bodies: Egypt

 Sopdet is the consort of Sah, the personified constellation of Orion near Sirius.
 Their child Venus was the hawk god Sopdu, "Lord of the East".
-As the "bringer of the New Year and the Nile flood", she was associated with Osiris from an early date and by the Ptolemaic period Sah and Sopdet almost solely appeared in forms conflated with Osiris and Isis.
+As the bringer of the New Year and the Nile flood, she was associated with Osiris from an early date and by the Ptolemaic period Sah and Sopdet almost solely appeared in forms conflated with Osiris and Isis.
+Additionally, the alignment of architectural structures, such as pyramids and temples, with astronomical events reveals the deliberate integration of cosmological concepts into Egypt's built environment.
+For example, the Great Pyramid of Giza is aligned with the cardinal points, and its descending passage is aligned with the star Thuban in the constellation Draco, which was the pole star at the time.
+This alignment likely served both symbolic and practical purposes, connecting the Pharaoh's eternal journey with the stars.